 Joe Ely, 2016 Texas State Musician, is a true pioneer of the Americana sound.
 Ely’s boundary-blurring blend of rock, country, blues and folk might most accurately be described as “Texas Roadhouse.”
 His musical roots were established as a boy growing up on the vast and empty plains of West Texas.
 Ely’s legend was forged onstage, with relentlessly riveting live performances, hammered out over thousands of shows and countless touring miles from Lubbock to London and back again the long way around.
 Ely is embraced as a kindred spirit by artists as diverse as Bruce Springsteen, Linda Ronstadt and the Clash.
 Over his four-decade career, he’s been at the forefront of Outlaw Country, Alt-Country, and Texas Country and has been recognized as one of the best songwriters of his generation.
 Ely has garnered well-deserved accolades including a GRAMMY Award, a CMA Award, and the Americana Music Association’s Lifetime Achievement Award for Performance.
 In addition to his groundbreaking work as a solo artist, he is also widely known for his musical partnership with country’s first super group, The Flatlanders, with fellow Texas troubadours Jimmie Dale Gilmore and Butch Hancock.

 The Ensemble Theatre (TET) was founded in 1976 to preserve African-American artistic expression.
-TET produces a mainstage season of six contemporary and classical works devoted to the portrayal of the African-American experience by local and national playwrights and artists.
-Theatre programs benefit a multicultural audience that is diverse in age, income, ethnicity and culture.
+TET produces a main stage season of six contemporary and classical works devoted to the portrayal of the African-American experience by local and national playwrights and artists.
+Theater programs benefit a multicultural audience that is diverse in age, income, ethnicity and culture.
 The Ensemble's touring program provides live performances for students in schools, churches, and community organizations.
 Curriculum materials are designed to enhance the impact of the program and link plays to specific TEKS and STEAM.
 Touring performances include "Uncle Remus’ Br’er Rabbit," adapted by TET founder George Hawkins, a fun-packed story of African-American folklore and American popular culture.
 "I, Barbara Jordan," by Celeste Bedford Walker, explores Jordan’s journey to greatness and those who inspired her.
 "The Rosa Parks Story" by Jonathan Blum details her story in her own words.
-See website for additional plays.
+Main stage plays are also available.
+(See website for additional plays and sesason).

 John R. Erickson, a former cowboy and ranch manager, is gifted with a storyteller's knack for spinning a yarn.
-He has written more than eighty books and is best known for his Hank the Cowdog series of books and audios, which has sold more than eight million copies.
+He has written more than ninety books and is best known for his Hank the Cowdog series of books and audios, which has sold more than nine million copies!
 Erickson self-published the first Hank book through Maverick Books.
-Erickson was born in Midland, Texas, but by the age of 3, he had moved with his family to Perryton, Texas, where he and his wife live today on their working cattle ranch.
-In live performance, John Erickson brings the characters from his bestselling Hank the Cowdog series to life through readings from his books and by performing original songs from Hank's adventures.
-More than eight million books have been sold!
-This program is great for all ages and is sure to bring a smile to any audience.
+Erickson was born in Midland, Texas, but by the age of three his family had moved to Perryton, Texas, where he and his wife live today on their working cattle ranch.
+In live performances, John Erickson brings the characters from his bestselling Hank the Cowdog series to life through readings from his books and by performing original songs from Hank's adventures.
+He also can do programs about writing.
+Hank programs are great for all ages and sure to bring a smile to any audience.
+Photo by Western Horseman.

 Perryton, TX 79070